Porosity is important characteristics of porous body. It is a ratio of the pores volume to the total volume of the porous body.

 Figure below shows the measured “formation factor” (conductivity ratios Ks/Km) as a function of the total porosity for a series of materials.

-Green triangles correspond to porous sandstones, blue diamonds correspond to CPG porous silica, red diamonds correspond to porous alumina, brown squares correspond to aluminium hydroxide dispersions at different voleme fractions prepared with equilibrium dilution.
+Green triangles correspond to porous sandstones, blue diamonds correspond to CPG porous silica, red diamonds correspond to porous alumina, brown squares correspond to aluminum hydroxide dispersions at different volume fractions prepared with equilibrium dilution.
 The solid line represents the prediction of Maxwell-Wagner theory.

 We would like to stress that this method is applicable for characterizing not only porous monolith, but also porous particles.
 In the case of particles (either in dispersion or in deposit) it yields the total porosity of the sample, which consists of inter-particle porosity and porosity inside of the particles that includes contribution of all wetted pores even with dead ends.
 In order to extract porosity of the porous particles one would have to assume inter-particle porosity.
 We have found that 40% value for this parameter agrees well with independent data.